-This week, I spoke at Inspire HR – a HR.com conference where HR leaders from all over the world gather to talk about modern workplace challenges.
+This week, HR leaders from all over the world gathered to talk about modern workplace challenges.
 In a world where 41% of adults have a diagnosable mental health condition, we saw an opportunity to bring this issue to light.

 Haeli Harris, Nivati's lead counselor, and I talked mental health to HR leaders from dozens of notable companies.
 We wanted to share our insights with you, too!